ehForwarderBot/ehForwarderBot/README.rst

 Localization support
 --------------------

-EFB supports localized user interface prompts experimentally, by setting the locale environmental variable (``LANGUAGE``, ``LC_ALL``, ``LC_MESSAGES`` or ``LANG``) to one of our `supported languages`_.
-Meanwhile, you can help to translate this project into your languages on `our Crowdin page`_.
+EFB supports localized user interface prompts, by setting the locale environmental variable (``LANGUAGE``, ``LC_ALL``, ``LC_MESSAGES`` or ``LANG``) to one of our `supported languages`_.
+Our documentation is also available in different languages.
+You can help to translate this project into your languages on `our Crowdin page`_.

 .. _supported languages: https://crowdin.com/project/ehforwarderbot/